Doctor insights on:

 Your blood that's used for the blood patch go away after your spinal fluid regenerates itself?
 Is there long time risks?
 (Clots)...ect?

 Depends: Depends on the size, location and the general health of the individual and what medications the patient is placed on.
 Heparin is the gold standard but may be changing.
 There are many anti-coagulants.
-Coumadin is the mainstay for outpatient treatment.
+Coumadin (warfarin) is the mainstay for outpatient treatment.
 Newer meds may replace it for many reasons.
 Many clots are dissolved in 2-4 weeks.See 1 more doctor answer